Boulder Valley School District

 Definitions

-For purposes of this Policy regulation, these terms are defined as follows:
+For purposes of this Policy regulation, the following Title IX specific terms are defined as follows:

 Advisor: A person chosen by a party to accompany the party to meetings, interviews, or hearings related to the resolution process and to advise the party on that process.
 BVSD may work with outside agencies in order to refer students to community resources who can provide trained advisors.
 The Advisor may be a friend, mentor, family member, attorney, or any other individual a party chooses to advise, support, and/or consult with them throughout the resolution process.
 For employees, this right is in addition to any rights that may apply due to negotiated agreements or employment practices.